solidrock-technology/docs/docs/guide/front-of-house/arrivals.md

 Each result will indicate where known:

--   the delegate name
+-   The delegate name
--   the unique ticket ID
+-   The unique ticket ID
--   the ticket name (e.g. Team Member, Early Bird, V.I.P, Exhibitor etc)
+-   The ticket name (e.g. Team Member, Early Bird, V.I.P, Exhibitor etc)
--   the group they're with
+-   The group they're with
--   whether or not they are checked in already to this venue, indicated by the date and time they were checked in
+-   Whether they are checked in already to this venue, indicated by the date and time they were checked in, or not.
--   whether or not they have been assigned an event pass or wristband, indicated by listing the unique ID of the pass.
+-   Whether they have been assigned an event pass or wristband, indicated by listing the unique ID of the pass, or not.

 In addition to this at a glance information you can check a person in and out of the selected venue using the checkmark icon as well as associate an event pass or wristband to the person using the wristband icon.